 I’ll admit it… I’m a casual Instagrammer.
-For me, it’s mostly pictures of Jazz, gym and motorcycles.
+For me, it’s mostly pictures of our dog, gym and motorcycles.

 However, I’m seeing a really interesting social dynamic developing there, which presents a great opportunity for the right kind of small business to connect with customers and grow their brand.